jlbradley1844/jlbradley1844.github.io/_posts/2022-10-02-materialism-redux.md

 belief.
 Depending on the culture, the incompatibilities are going to vary.

-If you review the more recent Baha'i writings - particularly the more recent letters from our Universal House of Justice, they have already what the particular problem with "the West" is, specifically the version refined in the United States.
+If you review the more recent Baha'i writings - particularly the more recent letters from our Universal House of Justice, they have identified the main impediments to the growth of this world view in
+"the West" is, specifically the version refined in the United States.
 These center around:
 * Materialism,
 * Individualism, and